EuroIntervention 2020;16:568-576. DOI: 10.4244/EIJ-D-19-01034

-Methods and results: All patients with OCT and FFR assessment prior to revascularization were analyzed.
-OFR and QFR were computed in blinded fashion and compared with FFR, all applying same cut-off value of ≤0.80 to define ischemia.
+Methods and results: All patients with OCT and FFR assessment prior to revascularisation were analysed.
+OFR and QFR were computed in a blinded fashion and compared with FFR, applying the same cut-off value of ≤0.80 to all to define ischaemia.
 Paired comparison between OFR and QFR was performed in 212 vessels from 181 patients.
-Average FFR was 0.82±0.10 and 40.1% vessels had FFR ≤0.80.
-OFR showed significant better correlation and agreement with FFR than QFR (r=0.87 versus 0.77, p<0.001; SD of the difference=0.05 versus 0.07, p<0.001).
-The AUC was 0.97 for OFR, higher than QFR (difference=0.05, p=0.017), and much higher than minimal lumen area (difference=0.15, p<0.001) and diameter stenosis (difference=0.17, p<0.001).
-Diagnostic accuracy, sensitivity, specificity, positive predictive value, negative predictive value, positive likelihood ratio, and negative likelihood ratio for OFR to identify FFR ≤0.80 was 92%, 86%, 95%, 92%, 91%, 18.2 and 0.2, respectively.
-Diagnostic accuracy of OFR was not significantly different in MI-related vessels (95% versus 90%, p=0.456), nor in vessels with and without previously implanted stents (90% versus 93%, p=0.669).
+Average FFR was 0.82±0.10 and 40.1% of vessels had an FFR ≤0.80.
+OFR showed a significantly better correlation and agreement with FFR than QFR (r=0.87 versus 0.77, p<0.001; SD of the difference=0.05 versus 0.07, p<0.001).
+The AUC was 0.97 for OFR, higher than for QFR (difference=0.05, p=0.017), and much higher than the minimal lumen area (difference=0.15, p<0.001) and diameter stenosis (difference=0.17, p<0.001).
+Diagnostic accuracy, sensitivity, specificity, positive predictive value, negative predictive value, positive likelihood ratio, and negative likelihood ratio for OFR to identify FFR ≤0.80 were 92%, 86%, 95%, 92%, 91%, 18.2 and 0.2, respectively.
+The diagnostic accuracy of OFR was not significantly different in MI-related vessels (95% versus 90%, p=0.456), or in vessels with and without previously implanted stents (90% versus 93%, p=0.669).

 Conclusions: OFR had an excellent agreement with FFR in consecutive patients with coronary artery disease.
-OFR was superior than QFR, and much better than conventional morphological parameters in determining physiological significance of coronary stenosis.
-The diagnostic performance of OFR was not influenced by presence of prior myocardial infarction or implanted stents.
+OFR was superior to QFR, and much better than conventional morphological parameters in determining physiological significance of coronary stenosis.
+The diagnostic performance of OFR was not influenced by the presence of prior myocardial infarction or implanted stents.

 Join us for free and access thousands of articles from EuroIntervention, as well as presentations, videos, cases from PCRonline.com